Read on to find out about some of our students’ study/work abroad experiences.

-Christopher (Kit) Heeley – International Experience Year – University of North Carolina, Pembroke, America
+Christopher (Kit) Heeley – International Experience Year – University of North Carolina, Pembroke, USA

 Hey y’all!
 I’m Kit, I’m a fourth year student on a BA Linguistics and the English language degree (with international experience of course!)
 In my second year I decided to study abroad on the International Experience Year programme at the beginning of my third year, and ended up in the Native American college town of Pembroke, North Carolina, USA.